-Knowledge management is often viewed as a supply side issue.
+Knowledge management is often viewed as a supply-side issue.
 As a result, business benefits don’t materialize.
 Management commitment is a key component in the ability to derive substantial and quantifiable benefits from knowledge management initiatives.
-Many leaders look at knowledge technology as both the solution and the benefit, and have internal structures that are unable to capitalize on the organization’s knowledge assets.
-All of these factors result in a reluctance to adopt a culture of leveraging knowledge to derive real business benefits.
+Many leaders look at knowledge technology as both the solution and the benefit, but have internal structures that are unable to capitalize on their organizations’ knowledge assets.
+All these factors result in a reluctance to adopt a culture of leveraging knowledge to derive real business benefits.

 The Concept Searching Difference

-Before information is transformed into knowledge, it must be captured from within the organization.
+Before information is transformed into knowledge, it must be captured from within an organization.
 It is hypothesized that these harvesting activities lead to competitive advantage.
-During the transformation the lines begin to blur between information and knowledge.
-Most organizations are still seeking information as opposed to knowledge that may be useful to the strategic initiatives of the organization.
-Research indicates that knowledge acquisition is positively correlated with knowledge exploitation for competitive advantage and linked to tangible differentiation in the marketplace.
-A culture of collaboration among staff begins the process of capturing tacit knowledge and turning it into knowledge assets which typically generates strategic mechanisms for achieving company objectives.
-Without knowledge management how do you know what you know?
+During the transformation, the lines between information and knowledge begin to blur.
+Most organizations are still seeking information, as opposed to knowledge, which may be useful to the strategic initiatives of their organization.
+Research indicates that knowledge acquisition is positively correlated with knowledge exploitation for competitive advantage, and linked to tangible differentiation in the marketplace.
+A culture of collaboration among staff begins the process of capturing tacit knowledge and turning it into knowledge assets, which typically generates strategic mechanisms for achieving company objectives.
+Without knowledge management, how do you know what you know?
 Simple answer – you don’t.